 Certification in SOS is also a requirement for professionals wishing to conduct research about SOS that they will be publishing and/or presenting.
 For therapists wishing to conduct other levels of research using the SOS Approach to Feeding program, please send your request using the Contact Us form.

 Certification in SOS is meant for professionals wishing to become an Expert Clinician in the SOS Approach to Feeding program specifically.
-This course is conducted online via the Blackboard platform for 1.5-2 hours per week for 12 weeks.
+This course is conducted online via Zoom for 1.5 hours per week for 12 weeks.
 There are typically only 5-6 participants per Course to allow for an extensive review of clinical cases and presentation of clinical videos by the professional.
 There is weekly homework designed to refine the clinician’s understanding and use of SOS principles and strategies, as well as an examination at the end of the course.
 The professional must pass the exam in order to receive Certification.
 Learn more

 Pre-requisites to becoming SOS Certified include: